OmarAshraf-Bombo/Github-NPM/Npm/README.md

 > Global packages are all put in a single place in your system regardless of where you run **npm install -g** Package-Name. <br>
 and Global packages is Used for any project not a specific project for example: create-react-app Package.

-> You Install Gloabl Package as Follows.
+> You Install Gloabal Package as Follows.
 ```
 npm install Package_Name --global